CyberShadow/ae/utils/sd/README.md

 #### Top-level context

 The top-level context is used to define handling for different kinds of values.
+All methods are optional.
+Exactly one method will be called exactly once; if no methods match the source data, an error is raised.

 - `handleValue!T`
   - represents a raw value of type `T` (if the source can provide one and the sink can accept it)
+  - can be a basic type, such as `char` or `bool`, or a complex type such as a `struct` or an array
   - the argument is a value of type `T`
   - `canHandleValue` must be defined and `canHandleValue!T` must be `true`
   - if present and enabled for `T`, takes precedence over other methods